 IN THIS ARTICLE

 Queen Elizabeth Hall Roof Garden

 Le Meridien Piccadilly Summer Soirees

 Slide at ArcelorMittal Orbit

 The Great British Beer Festival

-From cheap budget accommodation to luxury 5 star suites see our special offers for hotels, including Draycott Hotel London from 41% off.
+From cheap budget places to stay to luxury 5 star suites see our special offers for hotels, including Hilton London Islington Hotel from 64% off.